 Managing Your Cap Table

-There are plenty of moving pieces here and having an accounting pro help you understand all the angles is crucial as your startup grows.
+There are plenty of moving pieces here and having an accounting pro who understands all the angles is crucial for startups growth.
 With the right solution in place, you can easily:

 - Model out different exit scenarios